-This website will provide you with all the information you require regarding our College.
+This website will provide you with all the information you require regarding our High School.
 It will become clear to you, as you read it, that we promote a holistic approach to life as regards full development in the adolescent years.
 Consequently, you will read of us in terms of academic, sporting, cultural, leadership, social and spiritual activities.
 We excel in all these spheres and are not shy to boast of our achievements!
 Our pupils are encouraged to participate across the board, for the sake of their own personal growth and the good of the whole.

 There are a few emphases that are vital to our ethos: